+3.2.1 Spacecraft

-- 3.2.1 Spacecraft an orbiting object designed to perform a specific function or mission (e.g. communications, navigation or Earth observation).
+A spacecraft is an orbiting object designed to perform a specific function or mission (e.g. communications, navigation or Earth observation).
 A spacecraft that can no longer fulfil its intended mission is considered non-functional.
+(Spacecraft in reserve or standby modes awaiting possible reactivation are considered functional.)

+3.2.2 Launch vehicle

-(Spacecraft in reserve or standby modes awaiting possible reactivation are considered functional.) - 3.2.2 Launch vehicle any vehicle constructed for ascent to outer space, and for placing one or more objects in outer space, and any sub-orbital rocket. - 3.2.3 Launch vehicle orbital stages any stage of a launch vehicle left in Earth orbit.
+A launch vehicle is any vehicle constructed for ascent to outer space and for placing one or more objects in outer space, and any sub-orbital rocket.

+3.2.3 Launch vehicle orbital stages

+A launch vehicle orbital stage is any stage of a launch vehicle left in Earth orbit.

-3.3 Orbits and Protected Regions
+3.3 Orbits and protected regions

-- 3.3.1 Equatorial radius of the Earth the equatorial radius of the Earth is taken as 6,378 km and this radius is used as the reference for the Earth's surface from which the orbit regions are defined. - 3.3.2 Protected regions any activity that takes place in outer space should be performed while recognising the unique nature of the following regions, A and B, of outer space (see Figure 1), to ensure their future safe and sustainable use.
-These regions should be protected regions with regard to the generation of space debris. - (1) Region A, Low Earth Orbit (or LEO) Region spherical region that extends from the Earth's surface up to an altitude (Z) of 2,000 km - (2) Region B, the Geosynchronous Region a segment of the spherical shell defined by the following:
+3.3.1 Equatorial radius of the Earth

+The equatorial radius of the Earth is taken as 6,378 km and this radius is used as the reference for the Earth's surface from which the orbit regions are defined.

+3.3.2 Protected regions

+Any activity that takes place in outer space should be performed while recognizing the unique nature of the following regions (A and B), of outer space (see figure), to ensure their future safe and sustainable use.
+These regions should be protected regions with regard to the generation of space debris:

+- (1) Region A, Low Earth Orbit (LEO) Region-the spherical region that extends from the Earth's surface up to an altitude (Z) of 2,000 km; - (2) Region B, the Geosynchronous Region-a segment of the spherical shell defined by the following: